Git Access

 The Documents are all within the documents folder of your root GitLab/Git project.

-Each Document has its own folder named after the CATMA ID of the Document.
+Each Document has its own folder which is named after the CATMA ID of the Document.

 Each Document folder contains four files: